yunielrc/yzsh/README.md

 Add `plugins` and `themes` in `~/.yzsh`

-Edit the configuration file to choice your theme and plugins
+Edit the configuration file to choose your theme and plugins

 ```sh
 vim ~/.yzsh.env